 Consequences of Mixing Stimulants and Depressants

 The dangers of mixing stimulants and depressants could be life-threatening in severe cases and if proper treatment is not done.
-Depending on the circumstances the dangers of taking these drugs together could create a fatal drug.
+Depending on the circumstances the dangers of taking multiple drugs together could create a fatal drug.
 Understanding the harmful consequences of taking and mixing stimulants and depressants is important, to avoid the potential effects that can occur.

 There are hundreds of different types of stimulants and depressants, and the results of taking these drugs together can be unpredictable.
 Understanding the risks of taking and mixing a stimulant and depressant drug together is important so that things like overdose or fatal effects occur.